How planning legislation is enforced, how to report a complaint relating to planning development and the steps taken if a breach occurs.

 If you suspect that a breach of planning control has taken place, report it to us for investigation.

-You can report a suspected breach by using the form below or by contacting the Enforcement Officer.
+You can report a suspected breach by using the form below or by writing to the Enforcement Officer.
+Please note that we can only investigate alleged breaches of planning control if they are made in writing.

 The identity of the complainant in all enforcement cases remains confidential.